acmeair/acmeair-nodejs/README.md

 		update account info
 	Logout

-## Note:
+## More on datastore configuration

 ### How dbtype is determined

 * Set environment variable dbtype to mongo or cloudant to determine which dbtype to use.
 The default mongo.
-When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
+* When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.

+### The datastore configuration

-* All database configuration is defined in settings.json.
-When running on Bluemix, datasource url will be read from service binding information.
+* All datastore configuration is defined in settings.json.
+* When running on Bluemix, datasource url will be read from service binding information.
 * For CLoudant, you need to follow document/DDL/cloudant.ddl to create database and define search index.

+### How to extend with more datasource types

-* To add new datasource types, create a folder under dataaccess with the new dbtype name.
+* Create a folder under dataaccess with the new dbtype name.
 Look at current implementation for reference.

-### How to switch to different application mode

-* set environment variable AUTH_SERVICE=host name:port, to point to the authentication micro-service.
-The default mode is Monolithic.